tarasowski/backend/cloudformation/006_fb-research-ci.md

 * Feature Toggle - A notable coding practice encouraged at FB is the use of a mechanism called Gatekeeper, that allows one to dynamically control the availability of features on the mobile device.
 In effect, this mechanism provides the ability to dynamically turn on or off a mobile-side feature from the server side, even on devices in client hands.
 Hence, if a newly deployed feature misbehaves, it can be turned off.
 This mechanism can also be used to incrementally turn on new features in a targeted way, say by targeting the OS, the specific OS version, the hardware device type, the specific hardware device model, the country, locale, etc.

 * For Android, FB also releases Alpha and Beta versions of the app.
-Alpha is shipped from the Master branch once a day.
+Alpha (dev) is shipped from the Master branch once a day.
 It is made available through the Google Play Store to a small fraction of external users consisting of several 10,000 users.
-Beta is shipped from the Release branch once a day and made available to a larger fraction of external users (around 3 million).
+Beta (staging) is shipped from the Release branch once a day and made available to a larger fraction of external users (around 3 million).

 #### Testing: Tests and when they are run